Daniel’s Story (15/3/91 – 8/7/13)

 Daniel’s fondest memory during this time was lying in his hospital bed on his 16th birthday with the whole of Year 11 singing ‘Happy Birthday’ to him over the phone.

 During his hospital stay, we wanted someone to always be with Daniel.
 So I took the day shifts while my husband Brian took the night shifts.
-Thomas (14yrs old) & Joshua (11yrs old) fitted into the routine as best as possible.
+Daniel's younger brothers, Thomas (14yrs old) & Joshua (11yrs old), fitted into the routine as best as possible.
 We were overwhelmed with help from family, friends and our church.
 Meals arrived every day, along with offers to collect the two other boys from school.
 Most of all, we valued the prayers from everyone.
 We knew people were praying for Daniel all over the world!

-During that year, Daniel had two major brain operations followed by seven gruelling weeks of radiotherapy often leaving him feeling very sick and leaving him a staggering 25kg lighter.
+During that year, Daniel had two major brain operations followed by seven grueling weeks of radiotherapy often leaving him feeling very sick and leaving him a staggering 25kg lighter.
 This was only the start of the long journey to recovery.

 The effects of the operation left Daniel with double vision, nausea every day and weakness down his left side.
 In an attempt to manage the double vision, Daniel needed to wear a patch over one eye for the year.
 Then, early in 2008, the doctors operated on Daniel’s eyes to see if they could correct the problem.
 From the moment he opened his eyes after the operation, he was able to see clearly without any double vision.
 We thank God for this miracle as it restored so much of Daniel’s self confidence.